Where's my mom?

 Immediately (and at the very least, before the kittens reach three weeks of age), we recommend contacting your veterinarian and your favorite local rescue organization for advice about weaning and socializing and to find out if placement is possible as they will need plenty of medical care and will need to be spayed or neutered as soon as they're medically ready.

 SCENARIO TWO: STILL NO SIGN OF MOM.
-NOW WHAT?

 If you've waited and there’s still no sign of mom and you suspect that she won’t be returning, it will likely be necessary to move the kittens in order to ensure their survival.
 Most organizations are full during the height of kitten season.
 Many, like Tenth Life, will try very hard to find space and will offer it when it is available.
 When full, we will walk you through caring for neonatal kittens and will recommend a veterinarian.